Tinker-Ware/static-page-s3-bucket/README.md

 ## Requirements:
 - Ansible 2.8.1 or higher
 - Terraform 0.12.6 or higher
-    - AWS provider 2.25.0 or higher
+    - AWS provider 2.25.0 or higher (automatically installed with step 3 of *How to use* section)
-    - Null provider 2.1.2 or higher
+    - Null provider 2.1.2 or higher (automatically installed with step 3 of *How to use* section)
 - The next two environment variables, set with the corresponding values for your account:
     - AWS_ACCESS_KEY
     - AWS_SECRET_KEY